Ebenezer J. Penniman

-Ebenezer Jenckes Penniman (January 11, 1804 – April 12, 1890) was an American politician and United States Representative from the U.S. state of Michigan from 1851 to 1853.
+Ebenezer Jenckes Penniman (January 11, 1804 – April 12, 1890) was an American businessman and politician who served one term as a United States Representative from Michigan from 1851 to 1853.

 Early life

-Born in Lansingburgh, New York, Penniman attended the common schools and was apprenticed as a printer at the age of thirteen in the office of the New Hampshire Sentinel.
+Born in Lansingburgh, New York, the son of Chiron and Olive Whipple Penniman.
+Penniman attended the common schools and was apprenticed as a printer at the age of thirteen in the office of the New Hampshire Sentinel.
 When he was eighteen years of age, he bought his indenture and moved to New York City in 1822 to pursue a career in the mercantile business.

 Career

-Later, Penniman moved to Orwell, Vermont, where he engaged in business as a dry-goods merchant.
-In 1840, he moved to Plymouth, Michigan and again engaged as a dry-goods merchant.
+Penniman later moved to Orwell, Vermont, where he engaged in business as a dry-goods merchant.
+In 1840 he moved to Plymouth, Michigan and again engaged as a dry-goods merchant.
 He also served as supervisor of Plymouth Township in 1842, 1843, 1844, and 1850.

 Congress

-In 1850, Penniman defeated incumbent Democrat Alexander W. Buel to be elected as a Whig from Michigan's 1st congressional district to the Thirty-second Congress, serving from March 4, 1851 to March 3, 1853.
-He was the first Plymouth citizen elected to the United States Congress.
+In 1850 Penniman defeated incumbent Democrat Alexander W. Buel to be elected as a Whig from Michigan's 1st congressional district to the Thirty-second Congress, serving from March 4, 1851 to March 3, 1853.
+He was the first Plymouth resident elected to the United States Congress.
 He was not a candidate for renomination in 1852.

 He was a member of the convention that met under the oaks at Jackson, Michigan, July 6, 1854, at the organization of the Republican Party in Michigan.
 He was a delegate to 1856 Republican National Convention from Michigan.